Have you ever asked yourself these questions?

 It reminds me of a story………

 p.s.
-I have put together a Free Mini E-Book to share with you.
+I have put together a Free video resource guide to share with you.
 In the end of the story, you’ll be able to teardown the secrets to creating your Umami spice pantry, know exactly what to & what Not to buy, and surprise your friends and families with your new tool and knowledge !

 Nate and I visited his uncle, a few hours north of San Francisco, a few months ago, and we decided to take highway 1, along the coast.

 Little did we know that the two of us has committed the next 8+ hours to a “suicide mission” to get to Nate’s uncle’s home while with no cell signal for most of the journey.
 The original plan was to have a nice afternoon visit.
 In reality, by the time we arrived, there was barely time for a late dinner, which, luckily, Nate’s uncle prepared for us.

 The curious side of me was paying attention to Nate’s uncle’s spice pantry while he and Nate caught up on family stories.
 As I tried to piece together who this mysterious uncle was through the lens of his spice jars, I heard that he used to live in southeast asia, and that he adored Asian cuisine.

 It was all-the-more surprising, then, that he asked me the same question I’ve been reading everywhere:

 Chih-Yu, What spices do you use at home?
 If I want to cook good Asian food, what’s the bare minimum of spices and seasonings to have besides…..say soy sauce?

 I love his question because I completely understand what’s going through his head – soy sauce? tamari sauce? sesame oil ? hoisin sauce? fish sauce? oyster sauce? xo sauce? asian bbq sauce? mirin? miso paste? which one to go with what? what else???